pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 ### The importance of determinants

-Considering that computing determinants are not computationally feasible for large matrices and that we can determine linear independence via Gaussian Elimination, you may be wondering what's the point of learning about determinants in the first place.
+Considering that calculating the determinant is not computationally feasible for large matrices and that we can determine linear independence via Gaussian Elimination, you may be wondering what's the point of learning about determinants in the first place.
 I also asked myself more than once.
 It turns out that determinants play a crucial conceptual role in other topics in matrix decomposition, particularly eigenvalues and eigenvectors.
-Actually, some books I reviewed devote a ton of space to determinants, whereas others (like Strang) do not.
+Some books I reviewed devote a ton of space to determinants, whereas others (like Strang's Intro to Linear Algebra) do not.
+In any case, we study determinants mostly because of its conceptual value to better understand linear algebra and matrix decomposition.